andretms/PS-SharePoint-List-Graph/README.md

 ```

 > #### What is my _Site Relative URL_ and my _List Name_?
-> Access your SharePoint list in a browser, then check the image below to find out the values for _Site Relative URL_ and your  _List Name_.
+> Open your SharePoint List in a browser, then check the image below to find out the values for _Site Relative URL_ and your  _List Name_.
 For the list name, can use both URL encoded with _%20_ or spaces:
 > ![Relative Site](./_pictures/Site-Relative-URL.PNG)

 ## 4. Run your script